mickfuzz/phd4/_posts/thesis_chapters/2025-6-3-TheoreticalFramework.md

 Fig 3.broad - environmental positioning with game making activity mediating the interactions between stakeholders.

 The representation above shows a relation between systems which allows transmission of funds of knowledge and existing repertoires of communication from the existing   activity systems of different stakeholders and learning contribution to a new, emerging system.
 Following an approach taken by Lecusay [-@lecusay_telementoring_2015], the processes at work in the emerging shared object merits examination as an activity system in their own rights a process tackled in chapter five.

 <!-- REMOVED
 At this stage, it is of value to briefly explore the object of the activity, while the complexity of understanding of the object of activity is fresh in our minds.
 In this study, in line with AT understandings, there is some expansion in terms of the scope and understanding of the object.
 While the object of activity for learners was to make a game, in early stages the learning process was experimental.
 As such, the main object shared by both family and university participants was to develop an effective pedagogy and working processes to allow the joint creation of games. -->

 The use of concepts from both of CHAT and DBR is particularly valuable for this study, as it allows exploration of the contextual factors and influences from other activity systems contributing to the new shared object of activity.
 These include the ongoing development of cultural artefacts used, home interests and repertoires, as well as my own motivations.

+MOVE THIS UP OR DROP IT?
 While TAS can be seen primarily as a conceptual approach in comparison to TADS which more closely linked to an applied approach of formative interventions, I am encouraged by the activist stance advocated by Stetsenko [-@stetsenko_critical_2020], which rejects the abstraction of oneself from the processes participants engage in and promotes immersion in the struggle.
 This aligns with my own motivations in this study, resonating with my past experiences, as I position myself as an activist advocating for improved access to game-making through computer coding, a process currently hindered by educational contexts and classroom practices as explored in Chapters 1 and 2.

+KEEP THIS?
 To achieve this, rather than following an established applied CHAT methodology like the Change Laboratory, I synthesise different concepts outlined in this chapter.
 Chapter 4, which describes the methodology in more detail, will explain how I draw on CHAT, DBR, and Rogoff's concept [-@rogoff_observing_1995] of the three foci of analysis.
 In the analysis, I focus on the tensions between system elements, the iterative processes used to address these tensions, and transformational concepts of agency.

 In chapter 5 particular attention is paid to the development of the artefacts and processes developed as part of the learning design as a form of evidence of these transformations.
 The more rapid iterations of design align to a greater extent to DBR process of than that of Change Laboratory.
 Despite this, this study does aim for a full application of the stricter interpretation of the term formative intervention as outlined by Engeström and Sannino [-@engestrom_methodological_2014].
 This hybrid approach addresses a key critique of the Helsinki school's implementation of third-generation activity theory (3GAT) via formative interventions such as the Change Laboratory, specifically that it is time-consuming and requires stable stakeholders [@spinuzzi_trying_2020-1].
 However, while this hybrid process has proven fruitful in some areas, it has also posed challenges during the analysis stage.
 The implications of both successes and challenges are explored in the thesis conclusion.